 Bad debts are never good for a business.
 They affect company finances as well as the accounting process.
 Bad debts often complicate the accounting process making it difficult to comprehend when a sale was completed.
 Accounting for an unpaid sale requires a variety of collection and reporting procedures.

-Preventing bad debts is essential not just for the company’s financial health but also to minimize reputation and relationship risks from the collection process.
+Preventing bad debts is essential for the company’s financial health, therefore having a bad debt collection strategies will eventually minimized the reputation and relationship risks from the collection process.

 How can one manage bad debts effectively?

-Debt management is vital to a business as it ensures that the company has enough working capital to reinvest and grow.
+B2B credit management is vital to a business as it ensures the company has enough working capital to reinvest and grow.
 Effectively managing debt requires some thought and planning and can be controlled with these simple steps.

 Implement a credit policy

 Most businesses have an informal arrangement for supplying goods and services.
 Not having clear, written terms of trade can lead to several disputes creating bad debts.

 B2B companies require a firm credit policy to ensure their continued growth.
 Before offering credit to new customers, companies should conduct a thorough credit history and business reference check.
 Document the terms of business and the credit limits, and initiate business only when your customers understand, accept, and sign the business terms.